Hofstadter butterfly and Floquet topological insulators in minimally twisted bilayer graphene: Edge state and boundary condition

 We provide detailed procedures for calculating the edge states in the network model.
 The main obstacle is that the single-channel network model with only the K valley is composed of the chiral states.
 One cannot construct a topologically trivial state from the chiral states because the chiral states are always anomalous.
 The resolution is to introduce both the K and K$'$ valleys such that there are two counter-propagating modes in each domain-wall link, i.e., non-chiral state.
 We will discuss the construction in depth in the rest of the section.

 First of all, we digress and discuss how to construct a trivial state from a model including both the K and K$'$ valleys.
 We consider intervalley scatterings such that perfect 180$^{\circ}$ reflections take place at each junction.
 Incoming electrons in the K valley are scattered to outgoing electrons in the K$'$ valley and vice versa.
 Insulating states are therefore realized, and the wavefunction is localized within one segment.
-This clearly indicates that the system allows for a Wannier orbital representation, a hallmark of the topologically \textit{trivial} states.
-The two-valley network model with perfect reflection is a topologically \textit{trivial} insulator.
+This two-valley network model with perfect reflection realizes a topologically \textit{trivial} insulator.
 The energy spectrum can be obtained analytically by solving the quantization condition $1=e^{i\frac{2Ed}{\hbar v}}e^{i(\eta+\eta')}$, where $\eta$ and $\eta'$ are the reflection phases at the end points.
 The energy spectrum is independent of momentum and the flatband energies are at $\hbar v [-(\eta+\eta')/2]/d$ and $\hbar v [\pi-(\eta+\eta')/2]/d$ within one energy period.

 Now, we discuss how to study the two-valley network model with boundaries.
 The setup is illustrated in Fig.~\ref{Fig:S5}.
 We consider both K and K$'$ valleys, which are connected by a $\mathcal{C}_{2z}$ operation in the bulk, where scattering at the junctions is characterized by a matrix as follows: